tgourley/AWS-Visual-Configuration-App/Documentation/Deployment.md

 **Failed Login:**
 - Check for a steady internet connection.
 - Check for accurate login credentials.
 This could mean your access keys have been refreshed by an AIM administrator on your domain.
+- If problems persist, you can log in with only the username.
+Enter "TestUser" to log in.
+Note: this will only show the AWS services on the TestUser account.

 **Dashboard Issues:**
 Service not visible: